How to Save Money on Yarn – 7 Great Ideas

 Using your scrap yarn is a great way to save money on yarn.

-And if you like, you can even sell these small projects (read more below in point No. 5) and make money on your scraps.
+It is also one of the easiest ways to create budget crochet projects, because you can make something useful from yarn you already own.
+And if you like, you can even sell these small projects — read more below in point No. 5 — and make money on your scraps💰

 You’re also welcome to check out all of the Free patterns here on my blog and get ideas on what to make.